Short week is the best way to describe the past week. That just means that we did 5 days worth of work in 3.

 Merry Christmas my friend, Semper Fi and goodnight.

-©Copyright circa 1991 by James M. Schmidt
+©Copyright circa 1991 by James M. Schmidtthis guardian of honor so willing to fight.

 (As printers in the December 1991 issue of the USMC magazine, Leatherneck)